 - Do I need this thing or just want it?

 - How often will I use this thing?
 Always, sometimes or rarely

 - Can I afford this thing?

 I know we love decorating our rooms and houses but you can use DIYs instead of purchasing home decors.
 You’ll value them more when you put effort and time creating decors.

 I used to buy tons of make-up because I wasn’t confident with my skin.
 I wasted money on excess make-up I don’t even use.
 Learn to be comfortable with your skin and invest your money on quality makeup.
 Have a couple make up products but you can get rid of the extras and duplicates.

 Bringing water every time you go out will save you a decent amount of money.

 I’m not saying I’m a minimalist but I do apply concepts of minimalism in my life.
-I also encourage you to dig deep in your lifestyle, excess baggages and be aware of all your belongings.
-Big changes in our lives starts with awareness.
+I also encourage you to dig deep in your lifestyle, excess baggage and be aware of all your belongings.
+Big changes in our lives start with awareness.

 What are the things you stopped buying?
 Write them down in the comment section.